 If you’re spending the time and energy creating podcast episodes, it’s important to make your content as accessible and discoverable as possible.
 You can add a ton of value to each episode with a podcast transcript.

 A podcast transcript is a word-for-word account of your episodes.
-You (or automated software) simply listen to your episode and write down every word spoken by you or your guests.
+You or an automated software simply listen to your episode and write down every word spoken by you or your guests.

 You can’t publish your podcast transcriptions on the big podcast directories like iTunes, Google Play, and Spotify, but you can post it on your own podcast website.
 It’s best to include a transcription for each episode on the same page as your audio player and show notes.

 Why should you include podcast episode transcriptions alongside your audio files?
 They have several benefits.

 1. They make your episodes more accessible

 According to the World Health Organization, 5% of people struggle with some kind of disabling hearing impairment.
 They all don’t have total hearing loss, but they may struggle with certain sounds, tones, or pitches.
 While podcasting is an audio-first medium, that doesn’t mean you can’t make your content available to people with hearing impairments.

 An audio transcription gives people with hearing loss a way to enjoy your amazing content.
 They might use it to supplement the parts they can’t hear.
 Or they might read it through entirely.
 But without a written recount of the episode, they won’t be able to experience your show.